You're On Sky Sports: Former features

 The program previously featured a section entitled "The Press Perspective" where a major national newspaper's head Sports Writer phones in to discuss the football topics of the week.
 Henry Winter of The Daily Telegraph and Shaun Custis (albeit Chief Football Writer and not Sports Writer) of The Sun are regulars.
 Prior to the 2006-07 season, this section was known as "Journo Phono".

 Before going to commercial breaks, the show also featured a piece of football trivia, again often relating to statistics or records broken in recent football matches.
 This mini-segment was once entitled "Stat's The Way the Footy Rumbles," a play on the phrase "that's the way the cookie crumbles", but is now known as "Stat's The Way I Like It".

-Infamous incidents
+Incidents

 Rodney Marsh was famously sacked by Sky Sports in January 2005 after a making a joke about the Asian tsunami that was judged to be in bad taste, saying: "David Beckham has turned down a move to Newcastle United because of trouble with the Toon Army in Asia".
 Marsh apologised on air, but this was not enough to save his job.